abbr/Unippear/README.md

 The URL of *header.css* remains to be *//&lt;my-unippearHost&gt;/css/header.css*.

 ### Access Control
 Without access control, an external site can easily spoof yours. *Unippear* prevents unauthorized access by validating the incoming request against a whitelist in file */client-whitelist.json*.
-If the *Referer* or *Origin* (used by CORS) request header are supplied, then they must match at least one RegEx patterns of the whitelist.
+If *Referer* and/or *Origin* (used by CORS) request headers are supplied, they must match at least one RegEx patterns of the whitelist.

 ### Implementation
 After you have checked out live demo, familiar with directory structure, loader, EJS template engine and access control, you can build your site layout service by: